Kev-gp/published-notes/content/Blogs/The Writer's Odyssey - Why We Write.md

 >
 > *– Daniel Kahneman*

-## The power of digital note-taking
+## Writing as a tool for knowledge

 Fortunately, technology has a way of optimizing the way we write. *Obsidian* stood out to me from other digital note-taking tools as my ‘knowledge vault’.
 It has a clean and minimal interface, the focus entirely on my own notes.
 Creating them has never been easier.